Saudi Aramco raises $6 billion with debut sukuk By Reuters - Up News Info

 Aramco last year maintained its promised $75 billion annual dividend to shareholders despite lower oil prices, and is expected to shoulder significant domestic investments in Saudi Arabia’s plans to transform the economy.

-“The company has displayed a strong commitment to pay $75 billion in annual dividends, which in Moody’s (NYSE:) view is not sustainable should oil prices fall and remain significantly below $60/bbl,” Fitch said.
+“The company has displayed a strong commitment to pay $75 billion in annual dividends, which in Moody’s view is not sustainable should oil prices fall and remain significantly below $60/bbl,” Moody’s said.

 “Interlinkages between Saudi Arabia and the company imply that any change in rating outlook on the government of Saudi Arabia would be mirrored on Saudi Aramco (SE:)’s rating outlook.”

-The company chose to issue Islamic bonds over conventional ones due to high demand for the instrument as a result of the low number of dollar sukuk sales in the Gulf this year, a source told Reuters on Monday.
+The company chose to issue Islamic bonds over conventional ones due to high demand for the instrument as a result of the low number of dollar sukuk sales in the Gulf this year, a source told Reuters on Monday (NASDAQ:).

 Aramco has been widely expected to become a regular bond issuer after its debut $12 billion issuance in 2019 was followed by an $8 billion, five-part transaction in November last year, also used to fund its dividend.